muzeffertagiyev/clarusway_projects/project_03_home_furnishing_page/README.md

 # Home Furnishing Website

-This project is a modern website for a home furnishing store, designed to showcase products and services in an engaging and user-friendly way.
+This project is a modern website for a home furnishing store, designed to showcase products and services in an engaging and user-friendly way.Please be informed that it is a static webpage.

 ## Project Overview
 This project showcases:
 - Interactive navigation with icons, categories, and a search bar.
 - Visually appealing content sections for product categories and services.
-- Responsive design for seamless browsing across devices.

 The website provides customers with an intuitive way to explore and connect with home furnishing solutions.